Sex and Health

 I think I might already be pregnant, can I take the morning-after pill?

-If you think you might be pregnant, but want to know for sure, please schedule your free appointment today at any one of our seven locations.
+If you think you might be pregnant, but want to know for sure, please schedule your free appointment today at any one of our six locations.

 The morning-after pill will not stop the development of a fetus once the fertilized egg is implanted in the uterus.
 In other words, if you’re already pregnant when you take it, it will not work.